aerosec/jetset_fuzzer/afl/README.md

 Important: the first run, if the data is not copied, will copy the setup data to the tmpfs directory.
 You should make sure this step completes before starting docker containers, because otherwise there will be race conditions in overwriting the files in this directory.

+That is, run the `runall.sh` script with `-f` outside of docker at least once, then remove `syncdir` from your tmpfs mount.
+The best way to do this is to run the `afl-fuzz-one.sh` script.

+TODO: Automate this.

 You may need to add some additional directory `cp` commands to the runall script, for the testcase input directory for AFL.